 Mexico City is considered to have a higher cost of living than other parts of Mexico, however, it is still cheaper than the United Kingdom or the United States.

-According to Numbeo, a three-bed apartment in Mexico City will cost you between $510 and $1,000 USD per month.
+A three-bed apartment in Mexico City will cost you between $510 and $1,000 USD per month.
 In the outskirts or in a more remote region monthly rent could be much less, say between $300 to $650 per month.

 Utilities are cheap in Mexico.
 Electricity, water, and garbage services cost around $30 and electricity bills around $20 including the use of air conditioning.